priendeau/Fnct.d/README.rst

  Evolution of Variable with pre-designed called like ValueToVariable and presence of unified Getter .
- While some effort toward __fnctCreateLocalityFuncParam owning ability to interpret uses of __call_locality , predecessor from old_fnct.D does owning specificity of variable .
+ While some effort toward __fnctCreateLocalityFuncParam owning ability to interpret uses of __call_locality , predecessor from old_Fnct.D does owning specificity of variable .
 Today having unified call of variable thru uses of Array called __call_locality( Member-call Function-Name ), the function __GetVarReferenceList and apparatus :